The House of Discarded Dreams: Felix

-very intriguing.
-If he wouldn't have his abnormal knowledge and hair, he would have to pay rent in a different way.
+Mysterious roommate to Maya and Vimbai, who has unique hair and knowledge of otherworldly beings.

 Vimbai's grandmother

-Vimbai's Grandmother is a spirit who vimbai brought to our world.
-She could be better classified as a ghost.
-Her stories and cultural obsession have a big impact on Vimbai's roots and story itself.
+Vimbai's Zimbabwean grandmother is a ghost Vimbai brought back to the world.

 Maya's grandmother

-Maya's grandmother is a spirit brought back to our world as well.
-She was the only family Maya had; Maya loves her so much that she would still grieve at times.
+Maya's grandmother is another spirit returned to the world.
+She was Maya's only family.

 PEB

-PEB or Physical Energy Baby is a psychic baby who, besides his looks, is an adult.
-Don't get fool by his rough voice and many fingers.
+PEB, or Physical Energy Baby, is a psychic baby who, in spite of his looks, is an adult.
+He has a rough voice and many fingers.
 He is friendly and could be very helpful at times.

 The Man-Fish

 The Man-Fish comes from a Zimbabwean myth.
 In the novel Vimbai has a dream that she becomes a man-fish.
 The myth explains a boy who goes swimming and drowns, the catfish steals his soul.
 The catfish then became the Man-Fish, always a catfish at heart but always preying on another body for another soul.
 There is other Zimbabwe folklore that can relate and even explain the Man-Fish.